 There are multiple ways of taking the decision and various factors you need to consider:

 - What kind of miniatures do you like?
 Browse around on GW's website and see what miniatures you like the look of.
 All will have a different feel and aesthetic and we will all have different taste in what looks cool.

 - What kind of lore and background would you like for your army?
 Read a bit about the lore in Age of Sigmar setting as well as the lore behind the different factions.
-A good place to start with that is the Big Core Rulebook or on the official AoS website.
+I have a Newbies Guide to the Lore of each Faction here.

 - Does the army need to be easy to paint for a beginner?
 Painting your first army can be a daunting task, and some armies are easier to paint than others for beginners.
 Luckily, I have made a guide on how to paint your first army.
 If you are looking for something especially beginner friendly, you can also check out my post on what to look for if you want a very easy army to paint.